Subaru servicing by boxer-engine specialists

 EJ25 head gasket failure

 The single most common Subaru issue on older 2.5 litre engines.
-We diagnose it properly with pressure and combustion-gas testing, machine the heads, and rebuild with quality gaskets so it stays fixed.
+We diagnose it properly with pressure and combustion-gas testing, then repair and rebuild with quality gaskets so it stays fixed.

 Boxer engine oil leaks